tlswodnjs/Eye_Exercise/README.md

 # Eyes_Exercise

 The eyes follow the mouse pointer across the screen.
+Originally the assignment provided a file with one eye below that would follow the mouse pointer.
-Originally it started with one eye, and the assignment was to replicate to have two eyes.
+The assignment was to replicate and have two eyes follow the mouse pointer.

 <img src= "oneeye.png" width='300'/>